wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 86 Disclosure of interest by directors

-*   (1) Subject to the provisions of this section, every director of a society who is in any way, directly or indirectly, interested in a contract or proposed contract with the society shall declare the nature of his interest to the board of directors in accordance with this section.
+*   (1) Subject to the provisions of this section, every director of a society who is in any way, directly or indirectly, interested in a contract or proposed contract with the society shall declare the nature of his or her interest to the board of directors in accordance with this section.

-    (2) In the case of a proposed contract, the declaration required by this section shall be made at the meeting of the directors at which the question of entering into the contract is taken into consideration or, if the director was not at the date of that meeting interested in the proposed contract, at the next meeting of the directors held after he becomes interested in the proposed contract.
+    (2) In the case of a proposed contract, the declaration required by this section shall be made at the meeting of the directors at which the question of entering into the contract is taken into consideration or, if the director was not at the date of that meeting interested in the proposed contract, at the next meeting of the directors held after he or she becomes interested in the proposed contract.

-    (3) Where the director becomes interested in a contract with the society after it is made, such declaration shall be made at the first meeting of the directors held after he becomes interested in the contract.
+    (3) Where the director becomes interested in a contract with the society after it is made, such declaration shall be made at the first meeting of the directors held after he or she becomes interested in the contract.

-    (4) For the purposes of this section, a general notice given by a director, at a meeting of the directors, to the effect that he is a member of a specified company or firm, and is to be regarded as interested in any contract that may thereafter be made with that company or firm, shall be a sufficient declaration of interest in relation to any such contract.
+    (4) For the purposes of this section, a general notice given by a director, at a meeting of the directors, to the effect that he or she is a member of a specified company or firm, and is to be regarded as interested in any contract that may thereafter be made with that company or firm, shall be a sufficient declaration of interest in relation to any such contract.

     (5) A declaration or notice under this section need not be made or given by the director in person at the meeting, if the director takes reasonable steps to ensure that it is brought up and read at the meeting.